Interstate 57

 Interstate 57 (I-57) is a north–south Interstate Highway that exists in two segments.
 It runs through Arkansas, Missouri, and Illinois.
-I-57 parallels the old Illinois Central Railroad for much of its route north of I-55.
+I-57 parallels the old Illinois Central Railroad for much of its route east of I-55.
 The Interstate begins at I-40 in North Little Rock, Arkansas, traveling northward concurrently with U.S. Highway 67 (US 67) until it reaches Walnut Ridge, Arkansas, where the Interstate ends as of 2024.
 I-57 will run northward to meet up with the existing segment in southeastern Missouri.
 I-57 resumes its run from Sikeston, Missouri, at I-55 to Chicago, Illinois, at I-94.
 I-57 essentially serves as a shortcut route for travelers headed between the Southern United States (Memphis, New Orleans, etc.) and Chicago, bypassing St. Louis, Missouri and Springfield, Illinois.

 Between the junction of I-55 and I-57 in Sikeston and the junction of I-55 and I-90/I-94 in Chicago, I-55 travels for 436 mi, while the combination of I-57 and I-94 is only 396 mi long between the same two points.
 In fact, both the control cities on the overhead signs and the destination mileage signs reference Memphis along southbound I-57, even as far north as its northern origin at I-94 in Chicago.
 Likewise, at its southern end in Missouri, Chicago is the control city listed for I-57 on signs on northbound I-55 south of Sikeston, even though I-55 also goes to Chicago.

-A southward extension of I-57 from Sikeston, Missouri to North Little Rock, Arkansas, is currently in various stages of development.
-On November 7, 2024, 122.80 mi of US 67 from North Little Rock to Walnut Ridge in Arkansas was officially redesignated to I-57, finally extending the Interstate to the state of Arkansas.
+A southward extension of I-57 from Sikeston, Missouri to North Little Rock, Arkansas, is currently in various stages of development and completion.
+On November 7, 2024, 122.80 mi of US 67 from North Little Rock to Walnut Ridge was officially redesignated as I-57.
 Signs started going up in March 2025.